 Gabriola Sands Provincial Park

 Due to this area having a beach on either side of the road, it is known locally as Twin Beaches.
 The beach on the left side of the road offers opportunities to explore unique sandstone formations, while the other provides soft white sand.
 The lovely sandy beach and shallow water make for excellent saltwater swimming, especially for little ones.
 And the large grassy lawn provides a perfect spot to picnic or play group games.

 Getting there: Just after Taylor Bay Road turns into Berry Point Road, turn left onto Ricardo Road.

 Sandwell Provincial Park

 With its long sandy beach and views of the Strait of Georgia, this area is a favourite destination for residents and visitors alike.
-A short 800-metre hike through the woods leads down to the beach and day-use picnic area.
+A short 800-metre hike through the woods leads to the beach and a day-use picnic area.
 The final portion of the trail is quite steep and can be slippery, so proper footwear is needed.
 Once at the bottom, it’s a beautiful spot to relax or take a refreshing dip in the ocean waters.

-At low tide, visitors can walk down the beach to view a prehistoric petroglyph carved into the sandstone rocks, east of the day-use area.
+At low tide, visitors can walk down the beach to view a prehistoric petroglyph carved into the sandstone rocks east of the day-use area.

 Getting there: Take North Road and turn left on Barrett Road, following park directional signs.

 Drumbeg Provincial Park